gkowash/RMParse/README.md

 `UHParse`
 - Parses unit hydrograph output files for San Bernardino and Riverside counties
 - Extracts peak flow rate and peak volume
 - Prints results to the console
 - Optionally writes results to a CSV file

+`BRParse`
+- Parses basin routing output files for San Bernardino and Riverside counties
+- Extracts peak outflow and peak depth
+- Prints results to the console
+- Optionally writes results to a CSV file